wo-language/wo/justifications.md

 tree.leftBranch().cut()
 ```

-`tree` is vague to a certain level, as I could be referring to a literal tree or a programmatic tree, but `t` has much less meaning.
+`tree` is vague to a certain level.
+If I'm talking about an abstract tree, then `tree` is the best name as it has an intentional amount of vagueness.
+Even then, I could be referring to a literal tree plant or a programmatic tree, but `t` still has much less meaning than that.

-Working with Go code is that same situation of searching for the meaning of shortened names over again.

 Do removing characters improve readability and adding characters impede readability?
 Readability means **the ability to read**, which requires the existence of text to read.
 Cutting off the text makes it har